ansible/ansible/docs/docsite/rst/windows_setup.rst

         MaxMemoryPerShellMB = 2147483647
         MaxShellsPerUser = 2147483647

-While a lot of these options should rarely be changed, a few can easily impact the operations over WinRM and are useful to understand.
+While a many of these options should rarely be changed, a few can easily impact the operations over WinRM and are useful to understand.
 Some of the important options are:

-* ``Service\AllowUnencrypted``: This option states whether WinRM will allow traffic that is run over HTTP without message encryption.
+* ``Service\AllowUnencrypted``: This option defines whether WinRM will allow traffic that is run over HTTP without message encryption.
 Message level encryption is only supported when ``ansible_winrm_transport`` is ``ntlm``, ``kerberos`` or ``credssp``.
 By default this is ``false`` and should only be set to ``true`` when debugging WinRM messages.

-* ``Service\Auth\*``: These are the flags that states what authentication options are allowed with the WinRM service.
-By default ``Negotiate (NTLM)`` and ``Kerberos`` are enabled.
+* ``Service\Auth\*``: These flags define what authentication options are allowed with the WinRM service.
+By default, ``Negotiate (NTLM)`` and ``Kerberos`` are enabled.

-* ``Service\Auth\CbtHardeningLevel``: States whether channel binding tokens are not verified (None), verified but not required (Relaxed), or verified and required (Strict).
+* ``Service\Auth\CbtHardeningLevel``: Specifies whether channel binding tokens are not verified (None), verified but not required (Relaxed), or verified and required (Strict).
 CBT is only used when connecting with NTLM or Kerberos over HTTPS.
-Currently the downstream libraries Ansible use only support passing the CBT with NTLM authentication.
+The downstream libraries that Ansible currently uses only supports passing the CBT with NTLM authentication.
 Using Kerberos with ``CbtHardeningLevel = Strict`` will result in a ``404`` error.

 * ``Service\CertificateThumbprint``: This is the thumbprint of the certificate used to encrypt the TLS channel used with CredSSP authentication.
-By default this is not set to anything which means a self-signed certificate is generated when the WinRM service starts and is used in the TLS process.
+By default this is empty; a self-signed certificate is generated when the WinRM service starts and is used in the TLS process.

-* ``Winrs\MaxShellRunTime``: This is the maximum time, in milliseconds, that a remote command is allowed to execute for.
+* ``Winrs\MaxShellRunTime``: This is the maximum time, in milliseconds, that a remote command is allowed to execute.

 * ``Winrs\MaxMemoryPerShellMB``: This is the maximum amount of memory allocated per shell, including the shell's child processes.